MPAMlab/Circuller-mini/README.md

 - The Current version(Rev 1.1) of Board 1 is 11x11cm, shrinking it down to 10x10cm(Rev 1.2) to make the PCB cheaper.
 - Re-test the light (rewrite the code)
-- Redo the modelling
+- Redo the modeling
-- Model the case (probably two version: 1. plain like a tablet, 2. assemble like a real wash machine)
+- Model the case (probably two versions: 1. plain like a tablet, 2. assemble like a real wash machine)

 ## Credit

 This design and repository are not meant to violate any copyrighted content.

-No games are/will be tested, and I am not aware of which game this controller will fit.
+No games are/will be tested, and I am unaware of which game this controller will fit.

 Some references: